This guide is mostly dedicated to complete beginners, who are trying to learn more about League of Legends: Wild Rift.

 The role of top laners: To survive on their own in the early game, so they can enable their team, later on, to help with major objectives like Baron (which is why in the early game all the focus is towards bot lane)EpicPotato said something that sums this up very well some time ago: "There only needs to be one top because nobody is going to get baron 20 minutes into the game, and even then they would only go kill baron when the enemy team is dead and your team has all their important skills."

 For more articles about Wild Rift, make sure you check out our League of Legends: Wild Rift hub where we share various guides and updates about the game!

 Want more?
-Check out our 67 other Wild Rift tips, guides and walkthroughs!
+Check out our 96 other League of Legends: Wild Rift tips, guides and walkthroughs!